 It is important to firstly distinguish the difference between the gender pay gap and equal pay.
 Equal pay concerns the pay of male and female employees who carry out the same roles, or work of equal value.
 At Hill Biscuits, employees are paid equally for the same or similar jobs regardless of gender.
 The gender pay gap is a measure of the difference between the average pay for all female employees and the average pay for all male employees.

-This year, we are pleased to report a further improvement in the median gender pay gap, has reduced by 1.6%.
-We are also pleased that the proportion of females in the upper and upper middle pay quartiles are both above 50%.
+This year, we are pleased to report a further improvement in the median gender pay gap, has reduced by 5.3% and is now at 0.0%.

 The Mean and Median gender pay gap calculations including the bonus gender pay gap measures are provided below.